QuantGeekDev/jira-mcp/README.md

 1. Make your changes to the tools
 2. Run `npm run build` to compile
-3. The server will automatically load your tools on startup
+3. Restart the client, or restart the server inside of Roo-Cline's MCP server section

 ## Configuration